Business Partner

 Basic Discount

-Basic Discount tab allows the user to add and configure business partner Basic Discounts.
+Use the Basic Discount tab to add and configure business partner Basic Discounts.

 It is possible to enter as many Discounts as agreed with your business partners, by filling in the information below: